The Well Worn Shoes

 • Find Out More Here

-The Native Arts Gallery is a unique family-owned and operated store that has been bringing southwestern Native American jewelry to Bar Harbor for 20 years.
+The Native Arts Gallery is a unique Navajo-owned and operated family store that has been bringing southwestern Native American jewelry to Bar Harbor for over 25 years.
 I love this place!
 I stop every time I’m in Bar Harbor.
 I’ve bought earrings and a necklace here in the past and love them.
-They offer sterling silver jewelry in Navajo, Zuni, and Hopi designs and an assortment of handmade crafts.
-They are open from early May to mid-October.
+They offer sterling silver jewelry in Navajo, Zuni, and Hopi designs along with an assortment of handmade crafts.
+What makes this shop so special is that you’re buying directly from the family who creates and sources these pieces.
+If you’re looking for meaningful, handmade jewelry that tells a story, Native Arts Gallery is the place.er.

 • Where: 166 Main Street, Bar Harbor, ME 04609